puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 ## Application orchestrator

-To understand how the Application Orchestrator works, let's imagine a simple two tier web application with a load balancer.
+To understand how the Application Orchestrator works, let's picture a simple two tier web application with a load balancer.

 ![image](../assets/orchestrator1.png)

 We have a single load balancer that distributes requests among three webservers, which all connect to the same database server.

 Each of the nodes involved in this application will have some configuration for things not directly involved in the application.
-Things like sshd, and ntp will likely be common to many nodes in your infrastructure, and Puppet won't require specific information about the application the node is involved in to configure them correctly.
+Things like SSHD, and NTP will likely be common to many nodes in your infrastructure, and Puppet won't require specific information about the application the node is involved in to configure them correctly.
 In addition to these classes and resources that are independent of the application, each node in this example contains some components of the application: the webserver, database, and load balancer along with whatever other resources are necessary to support and configure their application-specific content and services.

 ![image](../assets/orchestrator2.png)